ironhack-labs/data-labs/module-1/resolving-merge-conflicts.md

 The technical requirements for this project are as follows:

-- You will create a new git branch
+- Create a new git branch
-- You will create a conflict with the master branch
+- Create a conflict with the master branch
-- You will resolve the conflict
+- Resolve the conflict
 - Document all steps in this process using code snippets and screen shots
 - Document your thought process and conclusions